 Bangkok dentist reviews

 Before you get dental treatment in Bangkok it's important to do plenty of research.
 This includes checking reviews of Bangkok dentists from other patients who have had work done there.

 You can check forums like TripAdvisor to research your dentist, but blogs can be a valuable source of detailed, independent information too.
 You'll also find more general advice and tips for your planning your trip from people who have written about their experience getting dental work in Bangkok.

 For instance, this blog contains a highly detailed account of one man's decision to get teeth implants in Bangkok.
 He describes how he chose a clinic, what the process involved, and how he felt about it.
 He had to visit on three separate occasions but he was happy that the clinic seemed to be acting in his best interests rather than getting the treatment done as fast as possible.

 You can also check video reviews to find out about other people's Bangkok dentist experiences.
 A good example is the one below from Brian, who had to have an emergency tooth extraction on the first day of his trip.
 He only gets to the dentist about 6 minutes into the video but the first half gives an interesting insight into what it's like walking around Bangkok and using the public transit system.

-The whole procedure, including a difficult extraction and medication, cost 5,000 baht – about $150 dollars.
-So although Brian wasn’t planning to visit a dentist in Bangkok, he saved quite a bit of money compared to US prices.
+The whole procedure, including a difficult extraction and medication, cost 5,000 baht – about £120.
+So although Brian wasn't planning to visit a dentist in Bangkok, he saved quite a bit of money compared to prices in the US (and UK!).